felangel/bloc/docs/coreconcepts.md

 #### Simplicity

 One of the biggest advantages of using `Cubit` is simplicity.
 When creating a `Cubit`, we only have to define the state as well as the functions which we want to expose to change the state.
-In comparison, when creating a `Bloc`, we have to define the states, events, and the `mapEventToState` implementation.
+In comparison, when creating a `Bloc`, we have to define the states, events, and the `EventHandler` implementation.
 This makes `Cubit` easier to understand and there is less code involved.

 Now let's take a look at the two counter implementations: